 The Christian Church in Kansas provides current and future church leaders opportunities to grow through leadership workshops, retreats, mission projects, and summer camping programs.
-Our 88 congregations are spread from Goodland to Baxter Springs, Ulysses to Atchison, and encompass nearly every county except Greater Kansas City metropolitan area.
-Read more about our history here.
+See our events page for our latest offerings.

 Each district plans events and workshops to help congregational leaders and bring a sense of unity across the entire region.
-Read more about and contact our district offices here.

 The Regional Board consisting of 31 representatives from across the region assists and oversees the various functions of the Christian Church in Kansas.
 Officers are elected at the Regional Assembly held in even number years.
-Read more about the regional board and it’s members here.